robatron/githole/README.md

 ## About

 I wrote this to be a rough, bare-bones alternative to [Dropbox](http://www.dropbox.com/) for my own purposes.
+Githole allows you to have a single folder that will remain automatically synchronized across multiple machines.

-The idea is you have one master githole repository on a server, and many client computers that have a clone of this repository.
-The githole scripts reside on every client and facilitate automatic synchronization.
+The idea is you have one master githole repository on a server, and many client machines that have a clone of this repository.
+Automatic synchronization is facilitated by the the githole scripts that reside on each of the client machines.
 This results in a single folder that remains synchronized across all client machines.

-Githole and Dropbox differ in the following ways:
+Here are some reasons why you should (and shouldn't) use githole over Dropbox:

 #### Advantages